staltz/flux-challenge/submissions/kennytilton/README.md

 lookup: cF( if (c.md.sithId > 0)
             return new mxXHR( DARK_JEDI_URL + c.md.sithId))
 ````
 Why test if the ID is positive?
 We created five SithViews straight away, before we knew all the IDs, and for mxWeb&trade; internalese reasons populated them with bogus (negative) IDs.
-Anyway, once we kick-off a `lookup` the `info` rule will start waiting on the result, which will flow into the formula whenever it comes back. ie, asynchronicity is a natural for data flow.
+Anyway, once we kick off a `lookup` the `info` rule will start waiting on the result, which will flow into the formula whenever it comes back. ie, asynchronicity is a natural for data flow.

 Speaking of which, where *is* Obi-Wan?
 ```` js